MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-table.md

 **Table**( _Untyped_ )

 - _Untyped_ - Required. [**Untyped object**](../untyped-object.md) that represents a table or array.
 Acceptable values are dependent on the untyped provider.
 For [**JSON**](function-parsejson.md), the untyped object is expected to be a JSON array.
-Note that regardless of the content type of the Untyped array, the resulting table will be a single-column table of Untyped objects.
+Regardless of the content type of the Untyped array, the resulting table is a single-column table of Untyped objects.

 ## Examples